AndrewTweddle/Super15FantasyLeague2012/README.md

 But in 2012, I had 4 parameters for each of the 15 teams (attack and defence factors at home and away from home).
 And I was fitting a negative binomial distribution, which has extra flexibility to choose values for the parameters.

-So my model was over-fitting the data.
+So I had made the very common mistake of building a model which was "over-fitting" the data.

+In other words, the model was parrot learning past data rather than building generalized knowledge that can be used for predicting future data.

 ## How to fix the model